 How about some interrupter design as a gift?
 Might work, especially as this is shaped like a house.

-A versatile number, the Funkis is a mini plywood version of the full-sized house which is great for kids to play with or just to use as a quirky shelf in your home.
-Or both for that matter. £179 is this works for you.
+A versatile number, the Funkis is a mini plywood version of the full-sized house which is great for kids to play with or just for using as a quirky shelf in your home.
+Or both for that matter.

 27. Frank Lloyd Wright Paper Models by Marc Hagan-Guirey